cssandstuff/kuaka/content/pricing.md

 * Birth certificate – selective translation: $46
 * Full translations: Rates vary depending on the document, but are charged per Japanese character.
 Minimum charge applies.

-Minimum charge: With the exception of driver’s licence translations, all translations have a minimum charge of $46.
+Minimum charge: With the exception of driver’s licence translations, all translations have a minimum charge of $46 (for documents less than 285 Japanese characters).

 Urgent fees may apply if you require a fast turnaround.